How To Check If Motherboard Is Receiving Power

 Tip: Don’t stick the paperclip in the contact side of the plug, but rather behind it, where the wires feed into the connector.
 This way, you avoid damaging the contacts inside the 24-pin (20+4 pin) ATX connector.

-Another way that is a little easier is to purchase a power supply tester from a store like Amazon.
+Another way that is a little easier is to purchase a power supply tester from an online store.
 They are cheap and will give you a read-out on an LCD display.

 Just note that these testers measure the resting output voltages to see if they are present and provide the correct voltage.